Kollektive-Geographie-Heidelberg/Kollektive-Geographie-Heidelberg/kartographie/06-cartographic-signs.md

 ### Mental analogies and associativity

 **symbolic sign**
-- meaning by visual associativity, though only to a part of the meaning of one feature or a class of features
+- meaning by visual & mental associativity to a class of features or only one feature

 **indexical sign**
 - meaning by context